Deep Regression for Repeated Measurements: Introduction

 Compared with the cross-sectional setting, the repeated measurements model is composed of $n$ subjects (often referred to as sample size), and the $i$th individual is measured $m_i$ times.
-Here we assume $m_i\asymp m$ for convenience and study the neural network regression for estimating the mean function, where $a_n\lesssim b_n$ indicates $a_n\leq C b_n$ for some constant $C>0$ and large $n$ with $\gtrsim$ defined analogously, and $a_n\asymp b_n$ means $a_n\lesssim b_n$ and $b_n\lesssim a_n$.
-The existing estimation frameworks use typically two strategies, the pre-smoothing and pooling methods.
-The former is to estimate each individual curve and then calculate their average, which is known as not feasible for sparsely observed repeated measurements due to the substantial error introduced by individual regression models \citep{yao2005a}.
-In contrast, the pooling strategy that combines observations from all subjects works well for both sparse and dense designs, which has been widely used in many modeling contexts, such as random effects models, generalized estimating equation approaches \citep{zeger1988models,lin2000nonparametric}, and functional data models \citep{cai2011optimal,zhang2016sparse}, among others.
+Here we assume $m_i\asymp m$ for convenience, where $a_n\lesssim(\gtrsim) b_n$ indicates $a_n\leq(\geq) C b_n$ for some constant $C>0$, and $a_n\asymp b_n$ means $a_n\lesssim b_n$ and $b_n\lesssim a_n$.
+To estimate the mean function, we adopt the pooling strategy that combines observations from all subjects.
+It works well for both sparse and dense designs and has been widely used in many contexts, such as random effects models, generalized estimating equation approaches \citep{zeger1988models,lin2000nonparametric}, and functional data models \citep{cai2011optimal,zhang2016sparse}, among others.